-14 "[W]hen the credit of a country is in any degree questionable," U.S. Treasury Secretary Alexander Hamilton warned the first Congress of the United States, "it never fails to give an extravagant premium, in one shape or another, upon all the loans it has occasion to make."
-The Works of
+14 "[W]hen the credit of a country is in any degree questionable", the Secretary of Treasury of the United States, Alexander Hamilton warned the first Congress of the United States, "it never fails to give an extravagant premium, in one shape or another, upon all the loans it has occasion to make".
+The Works of Alexander Hamilton (H.C.
+Lodge ed.
+1904), Vol. II at 228 (First Report on Public Credit, 14 January 1790).

-• Pathological procrastination.
-In the popular imagination, the principal risk of sovereign lending is the casual default; the politician who decides that, all things considered, it would be more convenient to divert the resources required to service debts inherited from prior administrations toward spending on social projects that will ensure the popularity of the current regime.
+more convenient to divert the resources required to service debts inherited from prior administrations toward spending on social projects that will ensure the popularity of the current regime.
 This is not in fact the principal risk.
 Although instances of casual sovereign defaults have occurred, they are surprisingly infrequent.